Araq/seohtracker-logic/README.rst

 Changes
 =======

-This is stable version v5.
+This is development version v5.1.
 For a list of changes see the `docs/changes.rst file <docs/changes.rst>`_.